jacklule/DataViz-Syllabus/Syllabus.md

 ##Grading
 The class will find a balance between principles and practice.
 So will our grading.

-20% Quizzes and analyses over readings and videos
+20% Quizzes, annotations and analyses of readings and videos

 50% Five assignments that put our principles into practice, likely to include:
 - customized HTML5 page at name.github.io